-The international cultural co-operation is listed among cultural and cultural development priorities.
-The Directorate for International Cultural Relations, European Affairs and Public Communication has one Sector - International Cultural Relations and European Affairs, and five Services - the Service for Public Communication, the Service for UNESCO, the Service for European Affairs and EU Funds, the Service for Cultural and Creative Industries - Creative Europe Desk - Culture Sub-programme, and the Service for International Cultural Relations.
+International cultural co-operation has been continuously listed among cultural and cultural development priorities.
+The Directorate for International Cultural Relations, European Affairs and Public Communication has two Sectors - International Cultural Relations and European Affairs and the Sector for EU Programmes and Projects, and six Services - the Service for Public Communication, the Service for UNESCO, the Service for Preparation, Implementation, Monitoring and Evaluation of EU Programmes and Projects, and the Service for Development and Coordination of EU Programmes and Projects, Service for Cultural and Creative Industries - Creative Europe Desk - Culture Sub-programme, and Service for International Cultural Relations.